jgrunder/kimsufi-alert/README.md

 ```
 cd kimsufi-alert
 cp config.json.exemple config.json
+cp servers.update.json servers.json
 npm install
 ```
 3. Update the file config.json with your settings
+4. Update the file servers.json by setting the servers you want to monitor to true
-4. Specify which servers you want to monitor by editing the servers.json file.
+5. Specify which servers you want to monitor by editing the servers.json file.
-5. Start the service:
+6. Start the service:
 ```
 node service.js
 ```